Northside Mission Ministry

-Client Liason - This job involves shopping for clients off their shopping lists.
+Client Liaison - This job involves assisting clients during their shopping experience inside.
 Plan to be on your feet 3-4 hours.
 You will receive on the job training during your first shift.

 Data Entry - This job requires special training and is a sit-down job.
 It involves the use of a computer and the ability to multi-task.
 If you are interested in this position, please reach out to Lisa Enright to set up training.

 Car Loader - You will be working outside helping clients load their vehicles.
 You may also help with traffic control.